Chargeback ProcessingCrucial Processes, Time Frames & Fees to Know

 Chargeback Processing Time Frames: Acquirer & Merchant

-During this period, the merchant should collect and provide all relevant evidence to support their case.
+If you decide to contest the chargeback, you’ll need to gather and submit as much evidence as you can to support your case.
 This can include proof of delivery, transaction records, communication with the customer, and any other relevant documentation.

 Important!